aadevmobile/gochaseit/README.md

 # gochaseit
-This Repo is part of my Robotics Engineer Course in Udacity. go chase it project is the second project and the objective is to chase a white ball
+This Repo is part of my Robotics Engineer Course in Udacity.

+This is the second project of the course and the idea is to apply the accquired knowledge by making a simulated robot follow a white ball.
+It uses ROS, Gazebo and Xacro URDF files in order to achieve it.